 Say goodbye to beautiful Slovenia and catch a bus to Italy’s most amazing city.

 Anyone who knows anything about Venice, aka the Floating City, will not be in the least bit surprised to find many world-famous attractions and spectacular scenery.
-Its a city build on mud and sand where treasures of colours tucked into crumbling facades are full of history and full of story.
+It’s a city built on mud and sand where treasures of colours tucked into crumbling facades are full of history and full of story.

 If you are looking for a beautiful place to visit in Italy, that’s rich with history and incredible views, add Venice to your list.
 Although the city is fairly small, there are lots to see and do.